chrisenitan/chrisenitan/README.md

 ---
 what I'm up to

-- 🌱 Doing a lot if research on the next phase of AI Singularity and Neural Interfacing.
+- 🌱 Doing a lot of research on the next phase of AI Singularity and Neural Interfacing.
 <br>

-`in the expanse of possible abilities of life beyond our system; to communicate with processors is our greatest work`
+`in the expanse of possible abilities of life beyond our system; to communicate through and with eletricity is our greatest work`